a3X3k/Haskell/README.md

 sorted x = null [ i | i <- (pair x), sortF i == False]
 ```

-### Define a function positions using zip function which will return the list of all positions of a value in a list
+### Return the list of all positions of a value in a list

 ```py
 positions :: Eq a => [a] -> a -> [Int]